x-tag/scroll-list/README.md

 npm install bower -g
 ```

-For development the following command to install dependencies
+For development run the following command to install dependencies

 ```
 bower install